 Pregnancy and breastfeeding

 If you’re pregnant or planning to become pregnant, talk with your doctor about using Entyvio.
 They can provide information about the drug’s pros and cons.

 Also, if you’re pregnant and taking Entyvio, you can sign up for the drug’s pregnancy registry.
 To do this, call 877-TAKEDA7 (877-825-3327).
 Pregnancy registries gather information about certain drugs and their effects during pregnancy.
 This data can help researchers and doctors understand risks of using a drug during pregnancy.

 Entyvio does pass into breast milk.
-But the risks from Entyvio exposure in breastfed children are not clear.
+But the risks from Entyvio exposure in children who are breastfed are not clear.
 Talk with your doctor about the safety of breastfeeding while taking Entyvio.
 Your doctor may offer suggestions on alternative ways to feed your child while you’re receiving Entyvio.

 Entyvio and Remicade are both used to manage symptoms of inflammatory bowel disease.
 Specifically, they’re both used for Crohn’s disease and ulcerative colitis.
 Remicade is also used to manage other autoimmune conditions.

 Remicade has the active ingredient infliximab and Entyvio has the active ingredient vedolizumab.
 Both drugs are given by intravenous (IV) infusion, which is an injection that’s given slowly into your vein.
 Entyvio can also be given as an injection under your skin, for ulcerative colitis treatment.

 Talk with your doctor if you have more questions about Entyvio versus Remicade.
 You can also check out this detailed breakdown of the two medications.

 Humira has the active ingredient adalimumab, and Entyvio has the active ingredient vedolizumab.

 Entyvio is also given by intravenous (IV) infusion, which is an injection that’s given slowly into your vein.
 This is done at your doctor’s office or clinic.

 If you’d like to know about the similarities and differences of Entyvio and Humira, see this comparison.
 And talk with your doctor about which drug is right for you.